chavaqui/miniCRUDvue/README.md

 This will create a new terminal where we are going to run the Backend, like the image below:
+*
 ![Captura de pantalla de 2023-02-19 23-42-16](https://user-images.githubusercontent.com/82011423/220011198-0e50e529-17ae-43da-b4fd-c48a239092ff.png)

-Now we have to locate in this server folder and run
+Now we have to locate in this "../MINICRUD/server" folder and run
 * "npm install"
+*
 ![Captura de pantalla de 2023-02-19 23-33-27](https://user-images.githubusercontent.com/82011423/220011267-6e1bd1b6-247e-4979-ab9d-d76c84575f8d.png)

 ## We are ready to RUN the proyect